wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 Hanjst allows embedded template sentences which can be mixed with a normal HTML element.
 However it is error-prone that the confusions raised by the chars of < (less than) and > (greater than).
-To figure it out, we designate "lt" (less than) to represent <, so as "gt" for >.
+To figure it out, we designate "lt" (less than) to represent <, so as "gt" for >, and "eq" for "=".

 >
 >Hanjst includeScript:	if(1==1){.....